Net Zero by 2050: The Maths Nobody Shows You

 The Offset Question

 Carbon credits cannot substitute for reduction under any credible net-zero framework.
-SBTi is explicit: offsets apply only to the residual 10% after 90% absolute reduction.
+SBTi is explicit: offsets apply only to the residual 10% after 90% absolute reduction has been achieved.

 Any net-zero plan relying on offsets for more than 10% is not a net-zero plan.
-It's a net-hope plan.
-The voluntary carbon market faces its own integrity questions - ICVCM's Core Carbon Principles now set the quality bar.
+It is a net-hope plan.
+And the voluntary carbon market faces its own integrity questions.
+ICVCM's Core Carbon Principles now set the quality bar, and many existing credits do not meet it.

 What Credible Looks Like